 Geographers study the differences in human activities from one place to another, assess human impacts and responses to the environment, and resolve vital questions about current national and international situations.
-Geographers also pursue more theoretical inquiry into the major problems of human society by examining spatial structure and processes using various techniques of mathematical and cartographic analysis of spatial phenomena, computer mapping, geographic information systems, and remote sensing.
+Geographers also pursue more theoretical inquiry into the major problems of human society by examining spatial structure and processes using various mathematical techniques and cartographic analysis of spatial phenomena, including computer mapping, geographic information systems, and remote sensing.

-At the Ph.D. level, students are encouraged to pursue original research that fits with the core areas of the department and complements the rural and land grant tradition of Kansas State University.
+At the Ph.D. level, students are encouraged to pursue original research that fits within the core areas of the department and complements the rural and land grant tradition of Kansas State University.
 The doctoral degree is designed to develop and enhance a student's knowledge and ability to conduct original independent research that makes a scholarly contribution to the student's areas of specialization.
 The Ph.D. program fosters (1) an understanding of scientific inquiry, (2) knowledge of the structure of the geographic discipline, its history, issues, methods, and trends, (3) proficiency in appropriate analytical and technical skills, and (4) competency in communicating the results of research.